 Most Uber transactions are problem-free, but occasionally I run into billing disputes like yours.
 You can resolve them by calmly putting them in writing and then patiently waiting for the company to respond.
 But meticulous record-keeping is also helpful.
 You might have asked your driver for a receipt, just in case you had to prove that you paid in cash.
 Even a hand-scribbled note might have helped you prevail in your payment dispute.

-I contacted Uber on your behalf.
+Uber shouldn’t have charged you twice for the same ride, so I contacted the company on your behalf.
 It dropped its request for the $10 payment.